 - If you are shut out of a race, you have options!
 Be sure to visit this post talking about how to register for a sold out runDisney race. runDisney Charities and travel providers (ahem- ME!) might still have bibs available.
-They do come with packages now, so there are not a lot of “bib only” options through TAs or charities.
+All bibs do require a 2-night stay package and we cannot “waive” that for a bib only option.

 - Be sure to reach out to us and let us know what you need.
 We are thrilled to help you run Disney. [email protected] is the best contact for me OR fill out this “request a quote” form.

 Note to AP and DVC members: there are a very small amount of bibs released for early registration, so don’t sweat it if you can’t get one.
 There will be plenty on public registration day.